 …and I continued to get sick in Trujulio Perù

-After recovering in Cajamarca, I was ready to hit the road and get to my next destination, Trujillo.
+After recovering in Cajamarca, I was ready to hit the road and get to my next destination, Trujillo, an interesting city on the Peruvian coast.
 It was a day bus ride and I was sitting on the front top floor on a double-deck bus.
 Such luxury.
 I had an incredible view and I enjoyed my bus ride to my next destination.
 I arrived at the Airbnb that I had previously booked.
 It was a room in a beautiful artsy home with a lovely lady.
 After we introduced each other and she showed me the house, I went to sleep without dinner as there was nothing around where I could go.
 I didn’t mind and I planned to go grocery shopping the following day.